Abdul-RahmanSayed/Abdul-RahmanSayed.github.io/docs/CODEBASE_GUIDE.md

 `opengraph.jpg` is present but is not referenced by an Open Graph meta tag.
 The favicon is referenced as the public asset `/favicon.svg`; if the deployment strategy changes, built asset URLs should be rechecked with the configured Vite base.

 The production site also depends on Google Fonts at page load.
-Social links, email links, and the live portfolio project link are external navigation only; the application does not fetch their data.
+Social links, the contact form's generated `mailto:` URL, other email links, and the live portfolio project link are external navigation only; the application does not fetch their data.

 ### 5.7 Test hooks and accessibility

 Important controls include `data-testid` attributes, which make future browser tests easier to target.
 No test suite currently consumes them.

 The code uses semantic sections, headings, labels, buttons, anchors, alternate image text, and safe external-link attributes.
+The contact form also uses native required/email validation and announces its email-draft fallback through a polite live status region.
 Some icon-only links and mobile controls do not have explicit accessible names, and animation does not yet respect reduced-motion preferences.
 Those are current gaps, not hidden framework behavior.

 ## 6. Production frontend file responsibilities